Stay abreast of COVID-19 information and developments here

 (You can watch a recording of David providing an overview of global and local financial markets during the second quarter of this year here.)

 The fact that the ANC has relinquished a portion of its power via a GNU is testament to both the strength of our democracy and the maturity of the party.
-We should be thankful that this has taken place without populist action or violence (and also that the tail-risk of an ANC coalition with the EFF or MK has been avoided).
+We should be thankful that this has taken place without populist action or violence (and also that the tail risk of an ANC coalition with the EFF or MK has been avoided).

-The new, more mature, more centrist ANC appears to have realised that the best way to achieve its aims and deliver on its promises is via economic growth, which requires market-friendly policies that encourage business and industry, investment and employment.
+The new, more mature, more centrist ANC appears to have realised that the best way to achieve its aims and fulfil its promises is via economic growth, which requires market-friendly policies that encourage business and industry, investment and employment.
 President Cyril Ramaphosa said as much in his first post-election Opening of Parliament address last week when he vowed that ‘sustainable, rapid economic growth’ would be central to the GNU’s agenda over the next five years, pledging to ‘turn our country into a construction site’.

 Unfortunately, the years before Ramaphosa took over the reins as president were marked by endemic corruption at all levels of government.
 Before he could get South Africa and its government moving in the right direction, our president’s main challenges were to crack down on corruption and crime, and to implement structural reforms to halt the country’s downward economic trajectory.